abpframework/abp/docs/en/tutorials/modular-crm/part-06.md

 As a solution to that problem, the Orders module may ask product names to the Product module using an [integration service](../../framework/api-development/integration-services.md).
 Integration service concept in ABP is designed for request/response style inter-module (in modular applications) and inter-microservice (in distributed systems) communication.

+> When you implement integration services for inter-module communication, you can easily convert them to REST API calls if you convert your solution to a microservice system and convert your modules to services later.

 ### Creating a Products Integration Service

 The first step is to create an integration service in the Products module, so other modules can consume it.